 The Autana 3 is the most expensive model in our review.
 For many people, the added features and performance may not be worth the high price.
 If you don't care about the entrance awning and you don't think you'll be running into foul weather, then it makes sense to go with something cheaper.
 You'll get the most value out of this model if you use it often.
 If you want more occasional use, you might want to save some cash and go with a less expensive model.

-Between the durability, the comfort, the privacy, the versatility, and overall execution, the Tepui Autana 3 is an easy choice to win our Editors' Choice Award.
-Whether you're in a crowded campground or in the middle of nowhere, whether you're in a low elevation dry desert or in a high alpine meadow getting dumped on, this quality rooftop tent does it all.
+Between the durability, the comfort, the privacy, the versatility, and overall execution, the Tepui Autana 3 is an easy choice to win our admiration.
+Whether you're in a crowded campground or in the middle of nowhere, whether you're in a low elevation dry desert or in a high alpine meadow getting dumped on, this quality rooftop tent does it all with complete, luxurious protection.